statisticalbiotechnology/cb2030/qa/linearmodels.md

 ## Notebook
 1. In the Jupyter notebook, the KNAP2 expression is tested for significant dependence on grade, tumor size and the intercation between size and grade.
 This resulted in a very small p value for grade (1.8E-8) and a quite large p value for size (0.45).
 The interaction between size and grade gave a significant *p* value (0.016).
 It then says that "The test suggest that KNAP2 expression depends on an interaction between tumor size and grade".
 My question is if the significant result obtained for the interaction could be due to the very small p value for grade, thereby kind of "masking" the large p value for size?
 So I am wondering if we really can be sure that the interaction is significant in itself, and not solely significant in the tumor grade?
- > No, this should not, at least not theoretically be the case.
+ > No, this should not, at least not theoretically, be the case.
 The model should regress away the larger effect of the tumor grade, rendering the further tests data where the linear effect of the tumor grade is absent.

  1. How can one see “KNAP2 expression depends on an interaction between tumor size and grade” in the Jupyter notebook “KNAP2 gene analysis”?
 Which value in the table is the criterion?
  1. In the video lecture, approximately at 11:50, you say that there is an inverse relationship between the node and the grade.
 How do you see this in the boxplots?
 How can you determine that there is an inverse relationship between these?